Buying A Franchise: How to choose the right franchise for you

 The primal motivator for every franchisee is the opportunity to build an asset that has future saleable value and an asset for the future of the family.
 Franchising has created opportunities for hundreds of thousands of franchisees around the world.
 It has proven to be one of the most successful business models over the last 100 years and with the continual interest in people advancing their lives combined with the shrinking of the global labour force, franchising has many years of success ahead.

 Franchising however is not a guarantee of success.
 Like all businesses, franchises can, and do fail from time to time.
 When this happens, franchisees blame the area or territory, the location, their competitors, the franchisor or some other factor beyond their control.
 Rarely will franchisees admit that “I failed to understand my business before I invested and if I had done my research I would never have bought it”.
-In the future, don’t be surprised to see businesses, including established franchises fail.
+In the future, don’t be surprised to see businesses, including top franchises, fail.

 Blaming external factors or the economy for failure is glossing over the deeper issues of why the business failed.
 Good businesses should be able to withstand and weather the ups and downs that many businesses experience over the years including the financial challenges that the world goes through from time to time.